 Fiber Laser Cutting of Stents

-Laser cutting of very thin walled tubes has developed rapidly in line with demands from the medical device industry.
+Laser cutting of very thin-walled tubes has developed rapidly in line with demands from the medical device industry.
 It is possible to Laser cut extremely complex shapes in 2 mm OD tubes with walls as thin as 0.2 mm.
 This application has placed severe demands on the conventional Lasers used.
-This Application Insight looks at industrial Laser cutting of stents exploring both stainless steel and nitinol stents, and examines the benefits of the Fiber Laser and its advantages over other alternative technologies within the medical industry.
+This Application Insight looks at the cutting of stents with lasers exploring both stainless steel and nitinol stents and examines the benefits of lasers and the advantages over other alternative technologies within the medical industry.

 The average power required for these small scale tube cutting applications is in most cases relatively low, with most stainless steel stents typically being cut with 200-500W rated Fiber Lasers, with higher power levels needed only for nitinol.
-Certain specialist manufacturers now offer fully integrated Laser cutting systems / Laser cutting machines commercially fitted or retro-fitted with our Fiber Lasers.
-These Laser cutting systems / machines provide the sophisticated clamping and high accuracy multi-axis movement required for precision cutting of a range of different medical device materials.
+Certain specialist manufacturers now offer fully integrated Laser cutting systems/machines commercially fitted or retro-fitted with our Lasers.
+These systems/machines provide the sophisticated clamping and high accuracy multi-axis movement required for precision cutting of a range of different medical device materials.

 Laser Cutting of Steel